Most babies and older children have several mild infections of the respiratory system each year.

 Viral infections cause most upper respiratory infections.
 Sore throats, colds, croup, and influenza (flu) are common viral illnesses in babies and older children.
-These infections are usually mild and go away in 4 to 10 days, but they can sometimes be severe.
-For more information, see the topics Croup and Influenza (Seasonal Flu) .
+These infections are usually mild and go away in 4 to 10 days.
+But sometimes they can be severe.

 Home treatment can help relieve the child's symptoms.
 The infection usually improves on its own within a week and is gone within 14 days.

 Viral lower respiratory system infections may be mild, similar to upper respiratory system infections.
 An example of a possibly serious viral infection is bronchiolitis.
-Up to 10% of babies and children with viral infections of the lower respiratory system, such as those caused by respiratory syncytial virus (RSV), may develop severe blockage of the air passages and require hospitalization for treatment.
-For more information, see the topics Acute Bronchitis , Pneumonia , and Respiratory Syncytial Virus (RSV) Infection .
+Up to 10% of babies and children with viral infections of the lower respiratory system, such as those caused by respiratory syncytial virus (RSV), may have severe blockage of the air passages.
+They need treatment in a hospital.

 Tuberculosis is a less common bacterial infection of the lower respiratory system.

-Babies and small children usually do not have asthma.
+Babies and small children usually don't have asthma.
 But the number of new cases of asthma increases with age.